RHS Growing Guides

 Weeding

 Keep the ground weed-free, to reduce competition for light, water and nutrients.
+Dense weeds can also offer hiding places for slugs and snails, which like to eat young fennel plants.
 Weed by hand close to the plants, rather than hoeing, so you don’t accidentally damage the developing bulb.

 Harvesting

-To harvest, either dig up the whole bulb or slice it off just above the base with a sharp knife, leaving the lower part in the ground.
-This should then send up small leafy shoots that can be used in salads.
+To harvest, either dig up the whole plant or cut just below the swollen bulb with a sharp knife, leaving the base and roots in the ground.
+It should then send up small leafy shoots that can be used in salads, but it won’t form another bulb.

 Problems